deltadak/plep/README.md

 + Deletion and undoing deletion
 + Plep will remember all deleted tasks until you close it.

-Note: The first time plep is ran, it will create a database file in the folder where plep.jar is stored.
+Note: The first time plep is ran, it will create a database file in the folder where the jar is stored.
 Check for this file, otherwise your data won't be saved.
 You can backup this if you don't want to lose your data.

 ## Screenshot of v2.0.0
 ![screenshot](screenshots/v2.0.0-beta.5.PNG)